magnogna/p7mextractor/README.md

 ## Acknowledgments

-- The icon has been designed based on Hatter amazing icon pack https://github.com/Mibea/Hatter.git
+- The icon has been designed starting from Mibea's amazing Hatter icon pack https://github.com/Mibea/Hatter.git